Balanitis in Children – Causes, Signs, and Treatment

 Treatment Options for Balanitis in Children

+Wondering how to treat balanitis in babies?
 Most cases of balanitis in infants and little boys would not require surgery and can be managed conservatively.
 It is very important to stay hygienic—keep the area very clean, and it is important to avoid retracting the foreskin frequently.
-The penis should always be kept dry and clean and it should be washed with lukewarm water.
+The penis should always be kept dry and clean, and it should be washed with lukewarm water.
 Using soap and other such products is not suggested to avoid irritation on the delicate skin of the area.
 Before getting dressed, the penis should be dried properly and carefully.
 It should also be properly dried after peeing.
 The area underneath the foreskin could also be dried carefully if the foreskin has retracted, but if the foreskin has not retracted, it is best to avoid that area.
-You should also wash your child’s clothes with antiseptic in order to prevent further spread.
-If antiseptic is not available, then soak the clothes for 10-15 minutes in saltwater before washing thoroughly.
+You should also wash your child’s clothes with antiseptic to prevent further spread.
+If antiseptic is unavailable, soak the clothes for 10-15 minutes in salt water before washing thoroughly.

-Parents must ensure that the area is cared for properly and should teach their children to take care of their bodies properly as they grow older and to continue with good hygiene practices.
+Parents must ensure that the area is cared for properly and teach their children to take care of their bodies properly as they grow older and continue good hygiene practices.
 Balanitis symptoms can be relieved by making sure that the penis is always kept clean.
 Good hygienic practices would also help reduce the chances of the infection coming back again in the future.

 If the doctor has prescribed medicines, then it is important to complete the course even when the symptoms begin reducing after a few days.
 Treatment for balanitis in 5-year-old boys and below are usually very effective and when paired with good personal hygiene, the symptoms can be relieved very quickly.